-If mitigating circumstances are the reason for withdrawing from a course following the withdrawal deadline, a student may appeal within fourteen (14) days by letter to the academic dean detailing those circumstances.
-The student may request consideration of a W grade instead of the automatic F grade and/or a tuition refund.
-The academic dean will have fourteen (14) days to review the appeal and notify the student of the school's decision regarding his/her grade and refund.
+Withdrawal from M.Div.
+Program Appeal Process

 A student administratively withdrawn from the M.Div. program may appeal that action within fourteen (14) days by letter to the academic dean.
-The academic dean will have fourteen (14) days to review the appeal and notify the student of the school's decision regarding his or her status.
+The academic dean will review the appeal and notify the student of the school's decision regarding his or her status.